And they devoted themselves to the apostles’ teaching and fellowship, to the breaking of bread and the prayers. (Acts 2:42)

 As Christians, God has not only united us to Christ for our salvation but he has also joined us to one another for our mutual encouragement.
 The first believers did not live in isolation from one another but they met regularly for times of worship and fellowship.

 The church life at Grace OPC centers upon the worship of God.
 Because we believe God uses worship as a means of grace to bless his people, we have both a morning and an evening worship service on Sunday, the Lord’s Day (10:45 a.m. and 5 p.m.).
-We celebrate the Lord’s Supper on the first Sunday of each month at the morning service, and on the third Sunday at the evening service.
+We celebrate the Lord’s Supper on the first Sunday of each month at the morning service.
 About once a month we enjoy a fellowship meal after the morning service.

 During the summer months, however, all people meet at 9:45 a.m. for a joint Sunday School class.
 This summer we are watching the video series Dispatches from the Front.